ulysseB/telamon/CONTRIBUTING.md

 - a performance model to help prune the search space in `src/model`.

 The search space is described in a custom language that exposes decisions and the constraint between them.
-This desription is then compiled with telamon-gen to generate rust code to store and manipulate the search space.
+This description is then compiled with telamon-gen to generate rust code to store and manipulate the search space.
 Integration tests for telamon-gen itself are located in `telamon-gen/cc_tests`.